-Over the past two decades, AARP has made more than half a billion dollars—$606.3 million, to be exact—investing seniors’ premium payments via its grantor trust.
-In only two years—during the market crash in 2008, and in 2015—did AARP lose money in its investments made via the grantor trust.
+Over the past two decades, AARP has made more than half a billion dollars—$564.9 million, to be exact—investing seniors’ premium payments via its grantor trust.
+In only three years—during the market crash in 2008, in 2015, and again in 2018—did AARP lose money in its investments made via the grantor trust.
 On average, however, the organization made $30.3 million per year via these investments—much, but not all, of which came from premium payments made by members for UnitedHealthGroup insurance.

 Extravagant Compensation & Benefits